-See my c.v. for abstracts; email me (tchow AT alum DOT mit DOT edu) for reprints of papers that are not available below.
-If the format of the files below gives you trouble, try the Los Alamos ArXiv for math and cs preprints, where I’ve submitted some of these papers and where several file formats are available.
-Note that the versions below may contain minor improvements of the ArXiv versions.
+See my c.v. for abstracts.
+For some of the older papers, I have official reprints from the journal; email me (tchow AT alum DOT mit DOT edu) if you want them.
+If the format of the files below gives you trouble, try the arXiv for math and cs preprints, where I’ve submitted some of these papers and where several file formats are available.
+Note that the versions below may contain minor improvements of the arXiv versions.

 If you have access to MathSciNet, you can click